chrisryan91/JavaScript-Mini-Arcade/README.md

 - A fifth html page containing scoreboards.
 Rather than having the high score presented in a header element or a div element on the game page, I would like to have a sixth html page with score boards neatly arranged for each game.

-- The *Snake* game needs to be modified to increase the Snakes speed incrementally to increase difficulty.
+- The *Snake* game needs to be modified to increase the snakes speed incrementally to increase difficulty.

 - The restart game button should solely reload the game and the not entire DOM.

-- The *Click Game* should have a start button.
+- The *Speed Click Game* should have a start button.
 When the DOM loads the game begins immediately.
 This is frustrating causing a negative user experience.

-- After learning how to use the canvas element for the Snake game, I believe both the *Click Game* and *Connect Four* would be better if they were developed using the canvas element.
+- After learning how to use the canvas element for the *Snake* game, I believe both the *Speed Click Game* and *Connect Four* would be better if they were developed using the canvas element.

 - *Rock, Paper, Scissors* should have a pause between you picking and the computers choice revealed.
 As in real-life, there should be a three second countdown of "one, two, three" before the winner is revealed.